alex1792/Scoreboard/README.md

 - Add delete tournament button on Tournament Card
 - Only admin can delete every tournament, host can delete it's own tournament
 ---

+### 2025/08/17
+- Add role permission, easier to maintain the page permission
+---